covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 1\.
 Access and use the Driver Project 1 Data only for non-commercial secondary research, information sharing, and publication uses relating to the Purpose and only so long as you remain an authorized user.

 2\.
+Not file an application to acquire a patent, copyright, trademark or any other intellectual property right on any outputs that predominantly stems from the use or analysis of the Driver Project 1 Data.

+3\.
 Not conduct, either directly or indirectly through a third-party service provider, any clinical trials or other commercial activities using the Driver Project 1 Data (or improvements thereto).

-3\.
+4\.
 Not sublicense any Driver Project 1 Data to a third party for the conduct of any clinical trials or other commercial activities.

 ## Service integrity